dotnet/arcade/src/Microsoft.DotNet.Helix/Sdk/tools/xharness-runner/Readme.md

 XHarness is a [.NET tool](https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools) and requires .NET 6 ASP.NET runtime to execute on the Helix agent.
 The SDK will automatically pre-install the needed runtime and the XHarness tool and you can then call XHarness directly.

-Furthermore, in case your application contains the [XHarness TestRunner](https://github.com/dotnet/xharness#test-runners), Helix SDK can handle everything from you - you just need to point it to the application.
+Furthermore, in case your application contains the [XHarness TestRunner](https://github.com/dotnet/xharness#test-runners), Helix SDK can handle everything for you - you just need to point it to the application.
 XHarness will be called automatically and test results will be published to Azure DevOps.

 ## Table of contents